jordansissel/semicomplete.com/content/blog/openssf-scorecard-results/index.md

 Does this correlate to risk?
 I'm guessing there's papers supporting this assumption, but I haven't read them at this time.

-I'm not sure that modification rates are strongly correlated to risk especially for small projects which may aim to solve a problem and then simply become completed.
+I'm not sure that modification rates are strongly correlated to risk especially for small projects which may aim to solve a problem, do so, and then become stable with low rates of change.

 Inactivity is certainly something that feels easy to measure, but is it the right metric?
 Do we wish we were measuring response times instead?